Immerse Yourself in Bible History Through Christian Historical Fiction

 Katrina is a follower of Jesus, a wife, a mom of four, and a Biblical Fiction author.
 She writes with a passion for New Testament History, especially first-century women.

 This country girl grew up reading beneath the beautiful Canadian prairie skies with a dog by her side and a crunchy apple.
-She used her homeschooled upbringing to foster her love of writing, and though she didn't know it then, her ability to dive into research headfirst.
+She used her homeschooled upbringing to foster her love of writing and her ability to dive into research headfirst.

 When she's not writing, Katrina loves reading, camping, road trips, escape rooms, iced coffee at the park, and playing board games with friends.

 Check out her short stories on her blog, Jump in the Way!